How To Print Quality Photos At Home

 This is a common question, because some printers state you can only print a photo if it’s a certain size in MB.

-This is completely wrong.
 Most print shops take files in JPG format.
 It’s a compressed format, which means the size in MB varies depending on the content of the photo.

 Grain and noise (bad) actually adds the most to file size.
 It’s very common that a photo from a DSLR will be smaller than a phone shot because it has less noise.